Warrioravi/quiz-arena/README.md

 2. The server triggers an **atomic Redis operation** (`ZINCRBY`).
 3. Redis processes this addition natively in $O(\log(N))$ time complexity.
 Even if thousands of players submit answers at the exact same millisecond, Redis serializes the actions, preventing data loss.
 4. The server executes `ZRANGE` and pushes a unified `leaderboard_update` strictly to the Top 10 users to preserve client bandwidth.
+5.The client intercepts the updated leaderboard array and animates the new rankings into place on the UI without requiring full-page re-renders.

 ---